gregdetre/healthyselfjournal/docs/reference/SETUP_USER.md

 # User Setup & Quickstart

 ## Introduction
-This guide helps end users install and run Healthy Self Journal with minimal effort.
+This guide helps end users install and run Healthyself Journal with minimal effort.
 It focuses on PyPI installation via `uvx` or `pip`, required keys for cloud features, optional local/offline setup, and the most useful commands.

 ## See also
 - `CLI_COMMANDS.md` – CLI reference and flags